 The tangible nature of real estate provides more comfort than what may seem more abstract, like stock ownership via mutual funds and ETFs.An inherent distrust of the stock market offers solace to real estate investors.

 6. Maximizing tax benefits.

+Real estate is an asset-backed investment with major tax advantages.
 The Ghana Tax Code benefits real estate owners in a number of ways, including mortgage interest deductions and depreciation accelerations that can shield a portion of the positive cash flow generated and paid out to investors.

 7. Asset value appreciation.

 Over time, more and more inflation has made it into the economy, drastically reducing purchasing power.
 However, income producing real estate investments have historically provided excellent appreciation in value that meet and exceed other investment types.
 Properties historically increase in value as the net operating income of the property improves through rent increases and more effective management of the asset.

 Homeownership is perhaps the most common way families can build generational wealth.

 The right property in the right location with the right tenants and ownership mindset can produce a tremendous pride of ownership factor that is highest among all asset classes.
 Homeownership is out of reach for most people.
 Imagine owning thousands of multi-family housing units instead?